-Quality is important all along the supply chain, whether it is checking quality at the supplier, monitoring quality along the production line, or checking the final quality of the finished items before it is delivered to the customer.
+Quality is important all along the supply chain, whether it is checking quality at the supplier, monitoring quality along the production line, or checking the final quality of the finished items before they are delivered to the customer.
 However, one area that is very important in the monitoring of quality is the inspection of items that arrive at the facility from your suppliers.
 Ensuring that the parts and raw materials are of the correct quality or specifications before the item even enters the plant is a key aspect of ensuring total quality of the finished goods.

 Inbound Quality Inspection